probcomp/Gen.jl/CONTRIBUTING.md

   + If a reviewer asks for clarification about what the code does or is intended to do, this often reveals that some info that future users may want to know, is missing.
-Rather than just respond to the PR discussion comment, put that information in the docs.
+Rather than just respond to the PR discussion comment, consider putting that information in the docs.

   + Often, concerns are raised in a PR discussion that lead to a down-scoping of the code changes, in order to defer full resolution of the larger issue